deltachat/provider-db/_providers/web.de.md

 ![3-Wege-Spamschutz in den web.de-Einstellungen](../assets/img/web.de-spam-protection.png)

 One more tip: In case you find that Delta Chat messages are not moved into the designated "DeltaChat"-folder of your email account, please make sure that you have less than 40 folders altogether.
-Apparently web.de allows only for 40 folders.
+Apparently Web.de allows only for 40 folders.
 Note that also folders in the trash do count.